![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 Louise Glück (b.
 1943) |

 American poet, essayist, and critic, who was awarded the Nobel Prize for Literature in 2020.
-According to the Finland-Swedish poet Tua Forsström, a member of the Swedish Academy academy from 2019, the academy unanimous in its decision.
-Louise Glück is one of the leading poetic voices of her generation, who has been compared to such poets as Sylvia Plath and Stanley Kunitz.
-Glück's delicately crafted poems have the quality of transforming the personal into something universal, which is rich with mythical and archetypal meanings.
-"It begins quietly Louise Glück was born in New York City, the daughter of Daniel Glück, a businessman, and Beatrice Glück (née Grosby), who was of Russian Jewish descent.
+According to the Finland-Swedish poet Tua Forsström, a member of the Swedish Academy academy from 2019, the academy was unanimous in its decision.
+One of the leading poetic voices of her generation, Louise Glück was compared to such poets as Sylvia Plath and Stanley Kunitz.
+Her delicately crafted poems have the quality of transforming the personal into something universal, which is rich with mythical and archetypal meanings.
+"It begins quietly Louise Glück was born in New York City, the daughter of Daniel Glück, a businessman, and Beatrice Glück (née Grosby) of Russian Jewish descent.
 Glück's father is said to have helped develop the X-Acto knife, originally invented in the 1930s by a medical supplier named Sundel Doniger.
 Glück grew up in Long Island.
 Right since her childhood, her

 parents supported her writing and drawing.
 She started reading at a